dame-cell/Gaja/README.md

 | Indic-NLI                       | 50     | 0.24    |   -       | 0.17       |        |     Accuracy,F1 score              |

-# Why-bert-score??

-Alright, let's talk about why we're opting for BERTScore over traditional metrics like ROUGE for assessing summarization models.
-So, you're in the business of evaluating your model's prowess in summarization, right?
-Now, with the old-school ROUGE metric, you'd have the model whip up a summary and then compare it with the actual one.
-Now, that's all well and good if your aim is to have the model parrot back the data.
-But here's the kicker: Sometimes, the model or our fancy language model might not churn out the exact same summary as the actual one.
-But hold up!
-That doesn't mean it's missed the mark entirely.
-It could still hit the nail on the head, just in its own unique way.

-That's where BERTScore swoops in to save the day.
-Instead of getting hung up on verbatim matches, BERTScore digs deep into the semantics, weighing up how close the generated summary is to the real deal.
-So, even if the wording or structure ain't a carbon copy, if the gist is on point, BERTScore gives it a thumbs-up.
-And that, my friend, means a more nuanced and accurate evaluation of our summarization skills.
-With BERTScore in our corner, we're not just ticking boxes; we're truly getting to the heart of what makes a good summary.
-BERTScore can indeed be a valuable metric for evaluating summarization models, especially when the focus is on capturing the semantic similarity between the generated and reference summaries.
-BERTScore considers the contextual embeddings of words and phrases, allowing it to capture subtle semantic nuances and similarities that might be missed by traditional metrics like ROUGE.

-Beyond that, BERTScore has been shown to correlate well with human judgments of summary quality, making it a reliable metric for summarization evaluation.

-But what's the con?

-*  BERTScore relies on pre-trained language models like BERT, which may introduce biases or limitations inherent in the training data
-*  BERTScore's performance may vary depending on the tokenization method used, especially when evaluating languages with complex morphologies or scripts.
-Inconsistent tokenization between the generated and reference text can affect the alignment and similarity scores.

 # Prompt

 The prompt for the Model without system prompt